SMTG-Bham/ShakeNBreak/docs/Tips.rst

 solved, then please contact the developers through the ``GitHub`` `Issues <https://github.com/SMTG-Bham/ShakeNBreak/issues>`_ page.

+- For any issues relating to installation, please see the `Installation`_ page.

 - A current known issue with ``numpy``/``pymatgen`` is that it might give an error similar to this:

   .. code:: python